Affect-Aware Deep Belief Network Representations for Multimodal Unsupervised Deception Detection: METHODOLOGY

 \subsubsection{DBN Architectures}

-To examine trends across modalities, we report results from 2 and 4-dimensional embeddings for multiple DBN architectures.
+To examine trends across modalities and explore the potential for learning low-dimensional discriminative video representations, we report results from 2 and 4-dimensional embeddings from multiple DBN architectures.
 For unimodal, multimodal early fusion, and affect-aligned representations, we trained DBNs with 8 different architectures: 2 RBMs were trained to learn hidden representations of size \textit{2} and size \textit{4}; 6 DBNs were trained with stacked RBM architectures of 128-64-2, 256-128-2, 512-256-2, 128-64-4, 256-128-4, and 512-256-4.
 For multimodal late fusion representations, we trained 6 DBNs with the stacked RBM architectures, listed above.